tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 --------------------------

 Best way to start writing integration.
 To authenticate via personal access key (PAK) first you need to generate it on your account.
-To do this use you can use Tedee Portal or the :doc:`Create Personal Access Key <../endpoints/personalaccesskey/create>` endpoint, remember to provide correct access scopes.
+To do this use you can use `Tedee Portal <portal.tedee.com>`_ or the :doc:`Create Personal Access Key <../endpoints/personalaccesskey/create>` endpoint, remember to provide correct access scopes.

 .. warning::
     Treat the PAK as your password, keep it in a safe place and don't share it with anyone.
 Anyone who knows it can use it to gain access to your locks.